Kınık, Kalecik

-Kınık is a village in the District of Kalecik, Ankara Province, Turkey.
+Kınık is a neighbourhood in the municipality and district of Kalecik, Ankara Province, Turkey.
+Its population is 198 (2022).

 History

-The name dates comes from the former Seljuk Empire.
-The previous name was Konak.

 The customs of the village are based on ancient traditions.
 Weddings are custom-made and last for three days.
 Meals are prepared according to the old style.

 The economy depends on agriculture and animal husbandry but there are insufficient agricultural resources in the village.